Series:

 The number that

-to be about five thousand (Acts 4:4).
-Luke tells us that "believers were
+alone came to be about five thousand (Acts 4:4).
+Luke tells us that

-that ought of the things which he possessed was his own; but they had all
+any of them that ought of the things which he possessed was his own; but they

-things common.
-[33] And with great power gave the apostles witness of the
+had all things common.
+[33] And with great power gave the apostles witness of

-resurrection of the Lord Jesus: and great grace was upon them all.
-[34] Neither
+the resurrection of the Lord Jesus: and great grace was upon them all.
+[34]

-was there any among them that lacked: for as many as were possessors of lands
+Neither was there any among them that lacked: for as many as were possessors of

-man according as he had need.
-[36] And Joses, who by
+every man according as he had need.
+[36] And Joses,

 The simple pattern for the church